rppicomidi/midi2usbhub-web/README.md

 to run software that routes MIDI data among all the devices connected to the hub.
 There are 2 UART DIN MIDI INs and 2 UART DIN MIDI OUTs, so you can connect to old school MIDI too.
 You can route the UART MIDI the same way your route USB MIDI.
-You configure the routing with and embedded web server.
-You use a 128x64 OLED and USB keyboard connected to the USB hub to manage the Wi-Fi connection.
+You configure the routing with an embedded web server.
+You can use a 128x64 OLED and USB keyboard connected to the USB hub to manage the Wi-Fi connection.
 You can also use command line interpreter (CLI) commands through a serial port terminal to manage Wi-Fi connection and MIDI routing.
+If you only want to use the CLI, you can omit the OLED, but you have to change the software configuration

 The software uses some of the Pico W board's program flash for a file system to store configurations in presets.
 If you save your settings to a preset, then